 Each module attracts 20 credits with the exception of IM6001 Dissertation which attracts 40 credits.
-Students achieving 120 credits on this programme are eligible for the BSc (Hons) qualification (Level 6 only).
+Students achieving 120 credits on this programme are eligible for the BSc (Hons) in Public Health (Level 6 only).

 Students are required to have achieved a Foundation Degree in Health and Society, or in a related subject.
 Alternatively they may have achieved a Diploma in Higher Education in a related subject.